 Once you log in, you should see the administration menu bar at the top of the screen; you can use that menu bar to navigate.

-If you would like to experiment on your test website environment but do now know the URL, please contact Web Platform Services (email@example.com).
-If you are new to the system and experimenting with tests, make sure you are on the test website and not your live/production website!
+If you would like to experiment on your test website environment but do not know the URL, please contact Web Platform Services (firstname.lastname@example.org).

 - Determine the navigation of your site (see Planning Your Website).